 The mission of the Pembroke Hill early childhood school is to provide developmentally appropriate opportunities for children to grow cognitively, socially, emotionally and physically to their maximum potential, in an intentionally planned environment that fosters a sense of community and a life-long love of learning.

-We believe that every part of a child’s day at Pembroke Hill early childhood school is a learning opportunity.
 The Pembroke Hill school day is filled with opportunities for our young students to construct knowledge through exploring, investigating, questioning, experimenting, reflecting, representing and interacting.
 Learning happens while children are

 - Playing in our developmentally appropriate classrooms,

 - Engaged in the carefully planned routines,

 - Interacting with their families, teachers, friends and environment.